bifurcation/redistributable-jwks/draft-barnes-oauth-redistributable-jwks.md

 {::boilerplate bcp14-tagged}

-# JWK Lifetimes

-JWT issuers typically rotate their keys, so that each issuer key is only used to sign JWTs for a specific period of time.
-Making this window known to Relying Parties can allow them guard against compromise of retired keys.
-If a Relying Party has a trustworthy signal of when a JWT was issued (e.g., from a timestamp authority), and the Relying Party knows when the Issuer was using the key that signed the JWT, then the Relying Party can enforce that JWT signing time is within the key usage window.

-To communicate this window, this document defines `nbf` and `exp` fields for JWKs with semantics analogous to the corresponding JWT claims.

-## "nbf" (Not Before) Parameter

-The `nbf` (not before) parameter identifies the time at which the holder of this key began using it.
-When used with signature keys, relying parties MUST reject an object signed by this key if the object was signed before the time indicated in the `nbf` parameter.
-Implementers MAY provide for some small leeway, usually no more than a few minutes, to account for clock skew.
-Its value MUST be a number containing a NumericDate value.
-Use of this parameter is OPTIONAL.

-## "exp" (Expiration Time) Parameter

-The `exp` (expiration time) parameter identifies the time at which the holder of this key stopped using it.
-When used with signature keys, relying parties MUST reject an object signed by this key if the object was signed after the time indicated in the `exp` parameter.
-Implementers MAY provide for some small leeway, usually no more than a few minutes, to account for clock skew.
-Its value MUST be a number containing a NumericDate value.
-Use of this parameter is OPTIONAL.

-# Signed JWK Set Format
+# Proof of Issuer Key Authority Format

+Because the requirements for PIKAs are similar to those for OpenID Federation
+{{OIDC-Federation}}, we re-use the Federation Historical Keys Response format as a base format for PIKAs.

+A PIKA is a JWT meeting the requirements of the Historical Keys Response format in {{OIDC-Federation}}.
+In particular, the JWT Claims in a PIKA MUST contain `iss`, `iat`, and `keys` claims.
+Each JWK in the JWK Set in the `keys` claim MUST contain `kid` and `exp` claims, and SHOULD contain an `iat` claim.

-A Signed JWK Set for a JWT issuer MUST meet the following requirements:
+A PIKA MUST also satisfy the following additional requirements:

-* The Signed JWK Set MUST be structured as a JWT {{!RFC7519}} and generally meet the requirements of that specification.
+* The `iss` field in the JWT Claims MUST be formatted as an HTTPS URL or a domain name.

-* The `x5c` field of the Signed JWK Set MUST be populated with a certificate chain that authenticates the domain name in the `iss` field.
+* The JOSE Header of the PIKA MUST contain an `x5c` field.
+The contents of this field MUST represent a certificate chain that authenticates the domain name in the `iss` field.
 The domain name MUST appear as a `dNSName` entry in the `subjectAltName` extension of the end-entity certificate.

-* The `alg` field of the Signed JWK Set MUST represent an algorithm that is compatible with the subject public key of the certificate in the `x5c` parameter.
+* The `alg` field of the PIKA MUST represent an algorithm that is compatible with the subject public key of the certificate in the `x5c` parameter.

-* The Signed JWK Set MUST contain an `iss` claim.
-The value of the `iss` claim MUST be the `iss` value that the issuer uses in JWTs that it issues.
-This value MUST be either a domain name or an HTTPS URL.

-* The Signed JWK Set MUST contain a `nbf` and `exp` claims.

-* The Signed JWK Set MUST contain a `jwks` claim, whose value is the issuer's JWK Set.

-* The JWKs in the `jwks` JWK Set SHOULD contain `nbf` and `exp` fields, as described in {{jwk-lifetimes}}.

-* The Signed JWK Set SHOULD NOT contain an `aud` claim.
+* The JWT Claims in a PIKA SHOULD contain an `exp` claim.
+If an `exp` claim is not present, then a relying party MUST behave as if the `exp` field were set to the `notAfter` time in the end-entity certificate in the `x5c` field.

-{{fig-example-jwks}} shows the contents of the JWT header and JWT payload for an example Signed JWK Set, omitting the full certificate chain:
+{{fig-example-pika}} shows the contents of the JWT header and JWT payload for an example PIKA, omitting the full certificate chain:

 ~~~
 JWT Header: